 \subsubsection{Block-Level Granularity}

 As noted earlier, code blocks cover fewer statements than functions but offer more surrounding context than individual lines.
-The impact of this difference in granularity becomes more evident in large datasets with many faulty test cases, such as the one provided by our industry partner.
-For example, if an FL system returns \(k\) faulty functions instead of \(k\) blocks, the investigation scope for a developer increases significantly.
+The impact of this granularity difference becomes more evident in large datasets with many faulty test cases, such as the dataset provided by our industry partner.
+For example, if an FL system returns \(k\) faulty functions rather than \(k\) blocks, the scope of investigation for a developer increases significantly.
 In our dataset of 785 faulty test cases, each test case contains an average of 6 functions, 40 blocks, and 244 lines.
 This means that function-level FL requires examining approximately 40\(\times k\) lines of code, many of which may not be faulty.
 In contrast, block-level FL reduces this scope to around 6\(\times k\) lines, a reduction of about 85\%.
 With a large number of test cases, this leads to substantial time savings.

 Conversely, line-level FL outputs only \(k\) lines, which is smaller than the block-level investigation scope.
 However, given the larger search space in line-level FL and the low ratio of faulty lines, it is less likely to localize all actual faulty lines.
 In our dataset, about 3\% of lines are faulty, compared to 10\% of blocks and 25\% of functions.
 As a result, the chance of localizing all faulty elements in the top-\(k\) results is lower for lines.
 This is also reflected in the precision@\(k\) scores: while function and block-level FL achieve up to 82\% and 65\% precision at top-1, respectively, line-level FL reaches only 34\%.
-Finally, examining individual lines in isolation, as opposed to entire code blocks, can impede effective debugging and repair, due to lack of surrounding code context.
+Finally, examining individual lines in isolation rather than entire code blocks can impede effective debugging and repair due to a lack of surrounding code context.
 In practice, developers rarely limit their focus to a few lines; instead, they analyze entire blocks or functions to trace variables and understand behavior across a broader scope.
 While blocks may not always provide perfect contextual relevance, they facilitate debugging.